Hashnode/support/docs/static-pages.md

 8. Enter the page slug, which is your preferred URL path to that page (e.g., **/about** or **/projects**) in the field provided.

 9. Enter the priority number of that page (from 0 to 999) in the field provided.
-This determines the position of the page link on the navigation bar. **Pages with higher priority numbers appear first, and others follow in descending order**.
+This determines the page link's position on the navigation bar. **Pages with higher priority numbers appear first, and others follow in descending order**.

 10. Click on the **Create Page** button to save your changes.

-11. To edit, hide or delete any page, visit the **PAGES** tab and click on the **Edit Page**, **Visible** or **Delete** button, respectively.
+11. To edit, hide or delete any page, visit the **PAGES** tab and click on the **Edit Page**, **Visible**, or **Delete** button, respectively.

 ![Hashnode Pages](https://cdn.hashnode.com/res/hashnode/image/upload/v1601384699485/_Oce3rejD.png?auto=compress)